cdimat/earlsProject/README.md

 Please download this repository and import all the contents into a new repository.
 Ensure that it has "Public" visibility to be shared with us.

 Do your best to finish all the steps, but don't worry if you get stuck.
+The expected completion time is 1-2 hours.
 Submit the assignment even if it's incomplete and we will go over it during the interview.
 Do not worry about HTML formatting in the Django app.

 ## Part 1: Django App